 SAP hybris Components page

-Creating full-page screenshots is not a solution if it contains many dynamic blocks: your screenshots will be too different from each other to detect changes reliably.
-The solution is in tracking changes with the page fragments – WCMS components.
-However, hybris OOTB doesn’t provide the way of rendering the component separately from the page it is contained in.
-There is a customization: the page controller which renders the components taken from URL parameter.
+Creating full-page screenshots is not a solution if they contain many dynamic blocks: your screenshots will be too different from each other to detect changes reliably.
+The solution is to track changes in page fragments — WCMS components.

 @RequestMapping(value = "/_wcmscomponents")